Understanding and fixing OBD2 fault codes – your guide

 How to deal with error codes

-Important functions of a vehicle diagnostic device
+Important functions of a vehicle diagnostic tool

 Conclusion